-Are the ground conditions important?
+Are the ground conditions important for soakaway crates?

-Soakaway crates can only operate when the ground conditions are right.
+They can only operate when the ground conditions are right.
 Consequently, the kind of floor sitting underneath the soakaway system should not be too damp, saturated or too dry.

 This in turn will prevent it from working correctly.
 For instance, ground, which is mostly clay, is not acceptable, since it will not permit the liquid waste from passing through the crates fast and it isn't porous.

 The sewage should always pass out down through the floor and out of this soakaway crates system.
 As soon as it hits the clay floor, it could travel sideways or upwards to ground level and wouldn't travel any further.
 This can indicate that the effluent can bubble up and swimming on the outside - not the water feature you might have had in mind for your own garden!